teonite/inspectr-cli/README.md

 Example: `docker run -t --link inspectrdashboard_rethinkdb_1:db_link -v $PWD:/code inspectr_cli` where `inspectrdashboard_rethinkdb_1` is name of your RethinkDB container and `db_link` is parameter of `rethinkdb_host` in `inspectr.json`.
 7. Your reports should be saved in RethinkDB.
 Use [inspectr-dashboard][dashboard] to see results in browser.

+For more informations check FAQ at the end of README.

 # How to run inspectr local?